 Remember when you were in the little apartment in Montreal, sleeping on the cot?
-Some winter mornings when you woke up for breakfast, your father would be coming in from the cold with icicles frozen to his eyebrows.
+Some winter mornings when you woke up for breakfast, your father would be coming in from the cold with icicles frozen to his eyebrows, and we could get the HVAC contractor for getting heating into the house.
 He had been out there for hours, flooding the backyard with a hose and nailing a wooden board to a post.

 Thousand of miles away in western Canada, Bryan’s father was flooding the pond behind his house by chopping up a beaver dam.

 We don’t get to write the beginning and ending of our story.